maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 The error is at the end: `Device signature = 0x1e9516 (probably m328pb), Expected signature for ATmega328P is 1E 95 0F`.
 Damn, I put a non-standard ATmega328 on the SSoSS, the PB variant instead of the B variant.

-The reason for this is that the B variant was no available at LCSC, but the PB was.
+The reason I did this, was that the B variant was not available at LCSC, but the PB variant was.
-I did check the differences on [ATmega328PB vs ATmega328P](https://onlinedocs.microchip.com/pr/GUID-CBDC1838-0100-4F26-A45A-134958193C3B-en-US-4/index.html)
+I did check the differences of [ATmega328PB vs ATmega328P](https://onlinedocs.microchip.com/pr/GUID-CBDC1838-0100-4F26-A45A-134958193C3B-en-US-4/index.html)

 > ATmega328PB is not a drop-in replacement for ATmega328 variants, but a new device.
 > However, the functions are backward compatible with the existing ATmega328 functions.
 > Existing code for these devices will work in the new devices without changing existing configuration or enabling new functions.
 > The code that is available for your existing ATmega328 variants will continue to work on the new ATmega328PB device.

-My conclusion back when I selected it: slightly different footprint, buy software wise backward compatible.
+My conclusion back when I selected it: slightly different footprint, but software-wise backward compatible.
 Now I know that the Arduino IDE can't burn the bootloader.

 But maybe avrdude can...